nerfstudio-project/nerfstudio/docs/quickstart/custom_dataset.md

  * RealSense D455/D435i
  * Azure Kinect DK

 The SDK also records IMU data, which is fused with camera and (if available) LiDAR/ToF data when computing the camera poses.
-This approach, VISLAM, is more robust than purely image based methods (e.g., COLMAP) and can work better and faster for difficult data (monotonic environments, fast montions, narrow FoV, etc.).
+This approach, VISLAM, is more robust than purely image based methods (e.g., COLMAP) and can work better and faster for difficult data (monotonic environments, fast motions, narrow FoV, etc.).

 Instructions: